moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/education-services/gitlabcicdhandsonlab2.md

 1. In the **Project name** text box, enter `CICD Demo`.

-    > Note: The project slug will automatically populate.
+    >  The project slug will automatically populate.
 You can change this to a shorter string if desired for your own project.
 Leave it at the default for this lab.

 1. In the Project URL field, click the dropdown for the second half of the URL to make sure it’s pointing to a group name (starts with gitlab-learn-labs/*) and not a username.
 You should create this project inside a group, not directly in your user’s namespace.

 1. Under **Visibility Level**, ensure **Private** is selected.

-    > Note: Since the parent group above your group is private, all child groups and projects below will be private.
+    >  Since the parent group above your group is private, all child groups and projects below will be private.
 You can learn more about project visibility levels in the [documentation](https://docs.gitlab.com/ee/user/public_access.html).

 1. Check **Initialize repository with a README**.